 Dota 2 average game length varies from patch to patch.
 In some versions, games can be really fast.
 This was especially true during several patches that focused on pushing strategies.
 During these versions, heroes like Pugna, Venomancer, and Lycan were very popular, and they were able to take the enemy base within 15 to 20 minutes.

 Shorter Dota 2 games can last from 15 to 20 minutes.
 Keep in mind that, unlike some games like League of Legends, you don’t have the option to forefeet in Dota 2.
 This can be both positive and negative.
+However you are able to pause your Dota 2 game mid-match.
 Dota 2 is a game of swings, and you can win even the games that look unwinnable.
 But, it can also lead to some major frustration and the game being much longer than necessary.